 Pharmacy Benefits Management - PGY-2 Residency Program

-The VISN 17 Pharmacy Benefits Management offices are located in Temple, Texas with convenient access to the major metropolitan areas of Texas (Austin, Houston, Dallas/Ft.
+The VISN 17 Pharmacy Benefits Management offices are located in Temple, Texas, with convenient access to the major metropolitan areas of Texas (Austin, Houston, Dallas/Ft.
 Worth, and San Antonio).
-The Live Music Capital of the World, Austin, Texas, lays a mere 60 miles south and is a popular hotspot for locals and visitors alike.
-For weekend adventure, you can hike the Texas hill country, bike the Southern Plains, or enjoy the beaches of the Texas gulf coast.
+The Live Music Capital of the World, Austin, lays a mere 60 miles south and is a popular hotspot for locals and visitors alike.
+For weekend adventure, you can hike the Texas Hill Country, bike the Southern Plains, or enjoy the beaches of the Texas gulf coast

 Core rotations will be in the areas of:

-The resident will develop skills, values and abilities in the practical application of pharmacoeconomic principles to the VA healthcare environment and in research design and methodologies to assess pharmaceutical-related economic, clinical, and humanistic health outcomes.
-The facility pharmacy service chief, or their designee, serve as the preceptor for this Extended Learning Experience that begins after orientation and continues throughout the year with quarterly assignments to each facility within VISN 17.
+The resident will develop skills, values, and abilities in the practical application of pharmacoeconomic principles to the VA healthcare environment and in research design and methodologies to assess pharmaceutical-related economic, clinical, and humanistic health outcomes.
+This rotation will expand upon the principles learned in the Data Analytics Rotation.
+The residents will develop tools such as dashboards and reports to improve patient care and safety.
+There will be a review on the key principles of data presentation and learning to adjust for the intended audience.
+Additionally, core concepts of pharmacoeconomics such as Lost Opportunity Cost, cost variables, Cost Effectiveness Analysis (CEA), and Budget Impact Analysis (BIA) will be explored.
+The resident will also learn about and understand the principles of procurement – the theory behind choosing the most cost-effective product, handling shortages, and practical procurement exercises.
 The resident will be assigned projects and will work with a variety of VISN employees in diverse areas to accomplish tasks for this learning experience.
-Outcome projects will be developed and assigned by the preceptor at the direction of committees, task forces, informal groups and will be independent and group learning experiences.
+Outcome projects will be developed and assigned by the preceptor at the direction of committees, task forces, and informal groups, and will be independent and group learning experiences.

 This learning experience is designed to develop, execute, and report results of investigations of pharmacy practice-related issues.
-The resident will be responsible for obtaining experience in all areas of a research or quality improvement project including development of a hypothesis, submission of a project proposal, application to IRB (for research approval or classification as a QI), data collection, data analysis, drawing conclusions, and presentation of results.
-The resident will work with the RPD and one or more preceptors throughout the project life cycle as well as the Research Pharmacist from the CTVHCS who will assist in coordinating project deadlines and IRB approval.
+The resident will be responsible for obtaining experience in all areas of a research or quality improvement project including development of a hypothesis, submission of a project proposal, application to Institutional Review Board (IRB) (for research approval or classification as a QI), data collection, data analysis, drawing conclusions, and presentation of results.
+The resident will work with the RPD and the research preceptor(s) throughout the project life cycle as well as the Research Pharmacist from the CTVHCS who will assist in coordinating project deadlines and IRB approval.
 Residents will be encouraged to conduct outcomes-based research or quality improvement projects, preferably incorporating the skills learned from other rotations and building a new analysis tool that will assist in the data mining component of the project.
-Residents are required to present a project poster at the ASHP Midyear Clinical Meeting, a PowerPoint presentation at the annual ALCALDE Southwest Leadership Conference.
+Residents are required to present a project poster at National professional pharmacy meeting and a PowerPoint presentation at the annual ALCALDE Southwest Leadership Conference.

 Each resident will have opportunities for one or two experiences that are considered electives.
 Elective experiences are specifically intended to tailor the residency experience to the resident’s needs, goals, and interests.
 It is possible to elect to work in one area for additional time to gain more confidence and skills.
 Despite the nature of this program, if a resident is interested in an alternative are (ex. direct patient care), this can be reasonably arranged.
-The resident is responsible for arranging all electives with the preceptor and the RPD.
+The RPD will coordinate or arrange elective learning experiences with the resident and the preceptor.
 It is recommended that this be accomplished as early as possible in the residency year to facilitate planning of all involved.

 Electives may be selected from well-established pharmaceutical care areas or developed for unconventional areas.
 Any of the core areas may be selected as an advanced elective rotation.
-Other opportunities include, but are not limited to: Mental Health Inpatient, Mental Health Outpatient, Women’s Health, Triage (Emergency Room) Medicine, Diabetes Care, Pediatrics, Didactic Lecturing, Intensive Care Unit, Advanced Medicine, Advanced Data Management, Infectious Disease/HIV, Advanced Ambulatory Care, or VA Community Based Outpatient Clinic.
+Other opportunities include, but are not limited to: Mental Health Inpatient, Mental Health Outpatient, Women’s Health, Diabetes Care, Didactic Lecturing, Intensive Care Unit, Advanced Medicine, Advanced Data Management, Infectious Disease/HIV, Advanced Ambulatory Care, or VA Community Based Outpatient Clinic.

 The VISN 17 PBM utilizes PhORCAS for all application material submission.
 All application and supplemental materials should be submitted via the PhorCAS system (www.ashp.org/phorcas)

-- Applicants must be legal citizens of United States of America to be eligible for federal employment through this training program
+- Applicants must be legal citizens of United States to be eligible for federal employment through this training program

 - Graduate of an ACPE-accredited school of pharmacy